Lost or Stolen Debit Card: Cancel & Get New Debit Card

 Keep in mind that having a stolen debit card number is equally as dangerous for your bank account as losing your physical debit card.
 The most important thing to remember in this situation is to act as fast as you can to avoid any fraudulent activity or bank fees.

 First things first.
 Contact your bank if your debit card was stolen or lost.
 If you think your debit card has been lost or stolen, we advise you to have your bank close that card and reissue you a new one.
 Monitoring your bank account online will also make it quick and easy to see if any unauthorized transactions took place.

-You may get caught in the unfortunate circumstance where someone has stolen your debit card and has used your funds.
+You may get caught in the unfortunate circumstance where someone has stolen your debit card and has used the money in your account.
 According to the Electronic Funds Transfer Act (EFTA), you are not responsible for unauthorized charges to your bank account if you inform your bank that your debit card is missing.
 Any purchases made after you have given them notice will not be your responsibility to pay.

-For lost or stolen cards, immediately call Customer Service at (800) 480-2265 and we’ll close your card.
+For lost or stolen cards, immediately call Huntington at (800) 480-2265, 24 hours a day, 7 days a week, and we’ll close your card.
 You can also visit any Huntington branch to obtain a temporary card while we mail you a new permanent one.

 Want to know more about card security?

 It is important to take precautions with your debit and credit cards.
 Learn more about how to protect your bank account from fraud with our security tips.

 If you can’t find what you’re looking for, let us know.
 We’re ready to help in person, online or on the phone.